verznet/OPTIMA/README.txt

 === Execution ===

-Install Java 7+ SDK, and place the jar libraries "commons-math3-3.2.jar" and "cern.jar" in the same directory containing OPTIMA (along with the source code).
+Install Java 7+ JDK, and place the jar libraries "commons-math3-3.2.jar" and "cern.jar" in the same directory containing OPTIMA (along with the source code).